Wholesale Pork Supplier

 Pig cut chart with Leg Ham highlighted in blue

 Leg ham comes from the hind leg of the pig and is one of the most popular and versatile pork cuts.
-It can be cured, smoked, or roasted to create a tender, flavourful meat with a slightly sweet taste.
+It is a tender, flavourful meat with a slightly sweet taste.
 Often served sliced for cold cuts or baked whole for festive occasions, ham is known for its rich aroma and succulent texture.

 Back Fat